What’s the best way to just live in the moment?

 I have 10+ years’ experience in emotional distress and am very “well-versed” in anxiety, depression and just about anything mental-health related…oh dear!
 Fortunately, today I am happy to say that I’ve grown to be the very opposite of who I was, and almost all of the credit has to go to this shift in mentality I adopted that taught me exactly how to live in the moment.

-I still distinctly remember the phrase I was reading about 5 years ago that all of the sudden just shed pure light:
+I still distinctly remember the phrase I was reading about 5 years ago that all of a sudden just shed pure light:

 “Life is now.
 There was never a time when your life was not now, nor will there ever be” (p.49, The Power of Now).